-- All Lab Assignments and quizzes are to be done on the Blackboard site.
+- All assignments., quizzes, mid-term exam, and final exam are to be done on the Blackboard site.
 No exceptions.
-To use the site with a Windows PC, you must be on a Windows 7 or higher computer running Google Chrome or Mozilla Firefox. - Deadlines: All Lab Assignments for the course are to be completed and submitted on time in order to receive consideration for full credit of the assignment.
-No late submission will be accepted after the last day of the course. - Make-up Work: Late work is not permitted for any assignment in this course.
-No make-ups are available for any homework, lab session, or examination in this course. - Quizzes (4 quizzes in total): Each quiz takes 10 15 minutes to finish and is supposed to take place at the end of the second class of the week.
+To use the site with a Windows PC, you must be on a Windows 7 or higher computer running Google Chrome or Mozilla Firefox. - Deadlines: All assignments. for the course are to be completed and submitted on time in order to receive consideration for full credit.
+No late submission will be accepted after the last day of the course.

+- Make-up Work: Late work is not permitted for any assignment in this course.
+No make-ups are available for any assignment, lab session, or examination in this course. - Quizzes (4 quizzes in total): Each quiz takes 10 15 minutes to finish and is supposed to take place at the end of the second class of the week. - Final Project: There will be a group project for students to practice the professional skills that are discussed in the course.
+At the end of the semester, each group has to present their project and submit a report.
+You will write a report and create a presentation on this project.
+Your team (2-3 members) can choose any topic in information security.
+The detail of the project will be announced later.